headaches and MCAS

 Sign up for the SSP!

-If you are dealing with chronic illness, concussions, or trauma, the Safe and Sound Protocol (SSP) is a listening therapy based on Polyvagal Theory that helps heal nervous system dysregulation.
+I’ve found the Safe and Sound Protocol (SSP) to be the most helpful bottom-up healing strategy if your nervous system has been overloaded with toxic exposures, including mold or non-native EMFs, chronic infections, concussions, stress, or trauma.
+The SSP is a passive listening therapy that helps heal nervous system dysregulation.
 Many people with MCAS and other chronic conditions have nervous system dysregulation stemming from infections, toxic exposures, concussions, and trauma.
-The SSP is an easy-to-use app where you listen to specially filtered music for 30 minutes each day for a 5-hour cycle.
-Studies show the SSP has a profound effect on mental health and chronic conditions
+The SSP is an easy-to-use app that lets you listen to specially filtered music for 30 minutes each day as part of a 5-hour cycle.
+Studies show the SSP has a profound effect on mental health and chronic conditions.
+Here’s a short podcast describing the Safe and Sound Protocol.

 You can sign up for the SSP here!